10 Minimum Viable Product Examples That Changed the Game

 MVP examples - Buffer Then and Now

-Many social media tools today allow you to schedule your posts on various channels, from Instagram and Facebook to LinkedIn, Twitter, and beyond, helping you with company or startup branding and growing online presence.
+Many tools today allow you to schedule social media posts on various channels, from Instagram and Facebook to LinkedIn, Twitter, and beyond, helping you with company or startup branding and growing online presence.
 But back in 2010, the founder of Buffer, Joel Gascoigne, was concerned about investing money and effort in the development of a product that people might not want to pay for.
 And this is what makes it among the most curious examples of minimum viable product launch, as the Buffer MVP was merely a landing page.

 Joel wanted to ascertain that enough people would be interested in the app, so he put together a landing page.
 What did it include?
 It briefly described the upcoming product, stating it was currently undergoing development.
 Plus, the page had a few call-to-action buttons and offered to show the available pricing options after the user left their contact details.
 Those who signed up would see the pricing plans (from the free plan to the paid subscriptions) and get notified about the product updates via email.